top of page

 Scenario A:

 Karen loves her kids, all four of them.
 She had twins when she was 17 years old and never gradutated from high school.
-That boy friend went into the Army and they never married.
+That boy friend went into the Army and they lost touch.
 Two more relationships later she had an additonal son and daughter.
 She woke up one morning to find herself a single mom with 4 active, healthy lives to keep track of.
-As Karen had come from a large family herself, her mom, aunts, and sisters helped out at first whenever they could.
+As Karen had come from a large family, her mom, aunts, and sisters helped out at first whenever they could.
 But, now everyone is older and her sisters all have big families of their own.
 Gradually that support faded away and Karen is left with a house full of craziness.
 As a single parent, her life is getting more and more complicated.
 Sometimes things are so intense, that she doesn't want to get out of bed in the morning.
 But she has to keep going for her children.

 All of this is complicated by the constanct complaints and criticism from her mom and two of her sisters.
 They think she is a terrible mother and never miss an opportunity to tell her so.
 Karen would admit that she has an unconventional way of mothering her kids.
-For instance, one time she was too exhausted after a 10 hour shift at Walmart to cook, so the kids took a vote and everyone had ice cream for dinner.
+For instance, one time she was too exhausted after a 10 hour shift at the local grocery store to cook, so the kids took a vote and everyone had ice cream for dinner.
 Another time, all the kids wanted to make a mural of flowers and butterflies celebrating Spring.
 The house was a mess, with paint, glue, and glitter all over everything.
 But, they had lots of laughs and Karen thought the house looked beautiful.

 Still another time, Karen decided to show her kids what America looked like.
-She impulsively pulled everyone out of school and they drove for two weeks from coast to coast.
+She impulsively quit her job, pulled everyone out of school, and they drove for two weeks from coast to coast.
 Because they didn't have a lot of money, they camped out or slept in the car whenever they could.
 They saw big cities, farms, mountains, rivers, prairies, and deserts.
 Karen made sure that they stopped at every historical site and told the kids to write essays and ask questions about what they saw.
 Those essays later became a book which was a family record of all of their new ideas and experiences together.
-The two older children later used the book for years as inspiration for class projects and papers.
+The two older children later used the family book for years as inspiration for class projects and papers.

-Karen hoped that all of this would show her kids--and her family--what a good mother she was and how much she loved her kids.
+Karen hoped that all of this would show her kids--and her relatives--what a good mother she was and how much she loved her kids.
 But everyone keeps criticizing Karen's parenting behaviors.
 Meanwhile, she's really, really tired of all of the negativity while she is still struggling to put food on the table and keep everyone happy and safe.

 Scenario B:

 Kenny is a high school drop-out.
 At least, that how he thinks of himself--and what others tell him everyday.
 Two years ago, when he just gave up and walked away from school, he really didn't think it was a big deal.
 It gave him lots more time to work on his gaming skills, which are really, really good.
 So what if he can't read or write past the third grade.
 Kenny started playing video games when he was 6 years old.
 He was fascinated by a game called "Major Motion", where cars were driven at high speeds; side swiping other cars and weaving in and out of traffic.
 He was really good at it and he had a ball playing with other gamers online.
-Kenny was hooked after that, playing more games everyday for as often as 5 or 6 hours straight.
+Kenny was hooked after that, playing more games everyday for as often as 6 or 7 hours straight.
 At that point, nobody seemed to care.
 His older sister was out with her boyfriends all the time; his dad was a big deal in the Army; and his mom was constantly trying to cope with all of the moves from base to base.

 The one constant in Kenny's life was gaming.
 As a kid, he became part of a tight community of online friends, which really helped since he changed schools all of the time moving all over the world.
 Just as he was getting used to one place trying to make friends and cope in a new environment, his family moved again.
 The fact that he had severe dyslexia only made matters worse, because once the teachers figured out that he couldn't read, they pretty much left him alone.
 So Kenny spent more and more time online and focused less and less on school.
 After a while, he stopped doing most of the homework and skipped school a lot.
 Dropping out just seemed the next logical step.
 Especially as his gaming skills got better and better.

 He started placing in small tournaments and saw a way to make his dream come true and support himself.
 For instance, he could download apps like Swagbucks or Freecash that pay you to play.
 If he was really good, he could be a video games tutor or use video streaming, like Twitch or TikTok, to build up a real following.
 Maybe someday, he could even review video games or write one of his own and make it big.
 While all of this would be great, Kenny's real goal in adult life is to be a pro esports gamer.
-He can just see himself going to Toronto or Ireland, competing against the best gamers and taking home loads of cash.
+He can just see himself going to Toronto or Ireland, competing against the best gamers in the world and taking home loads of cash.
 Since none of this involves academics, why is everyone so upset?

 Tips and Tricks